Wealth Management for Individuals

 Otherwise, whoever referred you to us did so because they were confident enough in the quality of our services and advice to risk their credibility in recommending you entrust your assets to our care.

 Occasionally, DCM refers clients to Kemper CPA Group for tax advisory and preparation services.
 Clients are free to decline our recommendation of Kemper.
 But if they accept our recommendation, DCM will receive compensation for that referral.
-The arrangement is always fully disclosed to any client that does receive services from Kemper, and DCM ensures that clients understand they are neither required nor obligated to use Kemper, and are free to choose any tax or accounting firm they prefer.
+The arrangement is disclosed to any client that does receive services from Kemper, and DCM ensures that clients understand they are neither required nor obligated to use Kemper, and are free to choose any tax or accounting firm they prefer.

 In all other cases, we do not receive fees or any compensation when we refer our clients to such specialists.

 We charge only one fee based on the market value of the portfolios we manage for you.
 The fee varies by total asset value, declining in rate as your asset value grows.
 If other members of your family are also clients, we combine the value of all family members’ assets when determining the fee rate for every family member.
 That lowers the fee rate for all.
 The average fee over our more than 1,000 clients is less than 1%, and in no case would the fee ever exceed 1.5%.
 Our fees only increase in dollar amount if the market value of your assets grows.
 If the market value drops (e.g., during a recession) our fee amount also drops.

 DCM pays the transaction charges for the purchase and sale of stocks in your account.
 Bonds, on the other hand, are purchased one of two ways.